Kaiser-Yang/Kaiser-Yang.github.io/_posts/2024-08-12-spring-intro.md

 which means that
 the creation and destruction of objects are no longer controlled by the programmer (or your source code).

 In Spring,
 the creation and destruction of objects are controlled by the Spring's IoC container.
-Programmers only need to specify the configuration of the object, and the Spring container will automatically create or destroy the object.
+Programmers only need to specify the configuration of the object, and the Spring container will create or destroy the object automatically.

 With IoC, we can finish some work easily.
-For example, we can implement an interface with different implementations, and then inject the implementation into the class that uses it.
+For example, if we implement an interface with different implementations, and then inject one implementation into the class that uses it.
 We can easily switch between different implementations without modifying the code of the class that uses it.